seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 **The Target:** `src/lib/pdf/use-pdf-worker.ts`

-**The Concept:** Somebody needs to be responsible for *starting* the worker, sending it messages, and *shutting it down* when the user navigates away (otherwise we'd leak background threads forever, like leaving the kitchen's oven on after closing).
-A React **custom hook** is a reusable function that lets us package this "worker lifecycle management" logic once and reuse it in any component.
+**The Concept:** somebody needs to be responsible for starting the worker, sending it messages, and shutting it down when the user navigates away, otherwise we would leak background threads forever, like leaving an oven on after closing.
+A React custom hook is a reusable function that packages this lifecycle management once, for reuse in any component.
 Think of it as a dedicated phone line installed between our React component and the worker's back room — this hook wires up the phone and hands the receiver to whoever needs it.

 **The Implementation:**